deonwaju/Ulesson-TakeHomeTest/README.md

 ![WhatsApp Image 2021-01-20 at 20 10 40 (1)](https://user-images.githubusercontent.com/54560535/105226544-67b78300-5b60-11eb-935e-99ce506524ae.jpeg)

+# DataBase
+In this project, there are two tables present in the Room database, the first table is used to store the subjects as it is fetched from the API endpoint, the second table contains subjects that where recently viewed by the user.
+  Furthermore, Because the home page has a collapseable button that first sets a limit of two recently viewed subject topics, there is a limit of two set to the recently viewed subject topics, until the user chooses to click the expandable button.

 * Room: The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
 * Navigation component: a library that manages and eases fragment transactions